Why Is Boudoir Photography So Expensive? The Real Cost Explained

 Let's say this straight up and straight away

-good boudoir shoots are not cheap,
+good boudoir shoots are not cheap, and nor should they be.

 When I transitioned fully into boudoir, it was really difficult to set my prices and it still is.

 There's not exactly a manual on what you should charge.
 It is different all over the world, because there's different cultures who see this experience differently.
-People, in America and Canada, for example from what I have seen, are a lot more open to doing something like this for themselves than say, where I am from in New Zealand and now Australia.
+People, in America and Canada for example from what I have seen, are a lot more open to doing something like this for themselves than say, where I am from in New Zealand and now Melbourne, Australia.
 And so the idea of people in the Americas spending thousands on this experience is a lot more palliative than in New Zealand.
 And so you have to adjust accordingly.

 Even so this experience, it is a luxury experience.